To,

 The Company maintains a loan-to-value ratio of 65% to 75% to ensure asset quality.
 It remains focused on maintaining its gold inventory, serving its existing customer base efficiently, and acquiring new customers through its branches.

 Given the current economic recovery, the Management predicts better growth in the coming years by introducing new portfolios and opening new branches.
-The Holding Company, the ICL Fincorp Limited, brings extensive experience and expertise, contributing to exceptional performance.
+The Holding Company, ICL Fincorp Limited, brings extensive experience and expertise, contributing to exceptional performance.
 Marketing activities, including cluster marketing, roadshows, and brand value additions, are being conducted more aggressively.

 III.
 Change in the nature of business